giacbrd/SmartPipeline/README.md

 It also give you a lot of features more, like concurrency and parallelization on pipeline stages.

-An optimal solution for fast data analysis prototypes, which can be immediately ready for production too.
+An optimal solution for fast data analysis prototypes that can be immediately ready for production.

 ##### API